(Draft) What I've learned building VSCarbon

 for (const [fuelType, percentage] of Object.entries(percentages)) {

-const mappedFuel = fuelTypeMapping[fuelType.toLowerCase()] || "other"
+const mappedFuel = fuelTypeMapping[fuelType.toLowerCase()] || 'other'

 groupedByFuel[mappedFuel] = (groupedByFuel[mappedFuel] || 0) + percentage